junit-pioneer/junit-pioneer/CONTRIBUTING.md

 the detailed history, which will be more coarse than with merge commits or fast-forward merges.
 This was deemed acceptable in order to achieve the other points, particularly the last one.

+Closes #30, #31 / #40
 ```

+(This is not entirely true - the guideline for location of the issue and pull request numbers was later changed, so in the original message, they appear in a different place.)

 ## Adapting to Upstream Changes